-Improved Monitoring of Entitlements (IME) is a measure to ensure pharmaceutical benefits are provided only to eligible people.
+Improved Monitoring of Entitlements (IME) is a measure that ensures we only provide pharmaceutical benefits to eligible people.

-Improved Monitoring of Entitlements (IME) is a measure to ensure we only provide pharmaceutical benefits to eligible people.
+Improved Monitoring of Entitlements (IME) ensures we only provide pharmaceutical benefits to eligible people.

 The IME is supported by the National Health Amendment (Improved Monitoring of Entitlement of Pharmaceutical Benefits) Act 2000.

-- you need to provide the patient's Medicare card number or Veterans' Affairs file number with their claim
+- the patient's Medicare card number or Veterans' Affairs file number you provide in your claim

-This is how we identify the customer and check their eligibility.
+This is how we identify the patient and check their eligibility.

 This measure helps ensure taxpayers' dollars go to those who are entitled to them.
-The IME checks entitlement arrangements and reduces the number of subsidies paid to ineligible people.
-Ineligible people include visitors from countries without a Reciprocal Health Care Agreement and illegal immigrants.
+The IME checks the patient’s entitlement arrangements.
+This reduces the number of subsidies paid to ineligible people.
+A person may be ineligible if they’re a visitor from a country without a Reciprocal Health Care Agreement or an illegal immigrant.

 The IME doesn’t change patient entitlements for medications listed on the PBS.